FengodChen/DMP-DUN-CVPR2025/README.md

 └── datasets
     └── <Your own dataset>
         └── 1
-            ├── xxx
+            ├── <image_name_1>
             ├── ...
-            └── xxx
+            └── <image_name_N>
 ```
-and you should modify the configs files in `./configs/xxx.py` to declare your dataset path and loading method (Approximately between lines 103 and 141 of the config file).
+and you should modify the configs files in `./configs/<model_name>.py` to declare your dataset path and loading method (Approximately between lines 103 and 141 of the config file).

 ### Prepare Training Config
-All the official configs are stored in `./configs/xxx.py`, you can modify this file to change some configs such as batch size, learning rate, training epoch, and etc.
+All the official configs are stored in `./configs/<model_name>.py`, you can modify this file to change some configs such as batch size, learning rate, training epoch, and etc.

 ### Begin Training